dwmkerr/hugo-book/README.md

   BookSearch = true
 ```

-### Content Confiiguration

-If you have enabled Disqus by setting `disqusShortname` in your config file, you
-can disable Disqus for specific pages by setting `disable_comments: true` in
-your page's frontmatter.

 ### Multi-Language Support
 Theme supports Hugo's [multilingual mode](https://gohugo.io/content-management/multilingual/), just follow configuration guide there.
 You can also tweak search indexing configuration per language in `i18n` folder.